intel-iot-devkit/smart-retail-analytics/Readme_jupyter.md

    ![Retail Analytics](./docs/images/grafana1.png)

 7. Click on **+**  icon present on the left side of the browser, select **import**.

 8. Click on **Upload.json File**.

-9. Select the file name __retail-analytics.json__ from retail-analytics directory.
+9. Select the file name "retail-analytics.json" from retail-analytics directory.

 10. Select "Retail_Analytics" in **Select a influxDB data source**.

     ![Retail Analytics](./docs/images/grafana2.png)

 11. Click on import.

-## Containerize the Application

-To containerize the retail-analytics application using docker container, follow the instruction provided [here](./docker).